cs124/pa7-chatbot/README.md

     > Oh, I also thought "The Little Mermaid" was fantastic! moviebot> You liked "The Little Mermaid".
 Thank you!
 Tell me about another movie you have seen.
     > I'm tired of typing about movies.
 The bot gives a nice response to this!
-It’s ok for the chatbot to require 5 data points before giving a recommendation:
+It’s okay for the chatbot to require 5 data points before giving a recommendation:

     moviebot> I want to hear more about movies!
 Tell me about another movie you have seen.
     I didn't like "The Notebook" or "Avatar".
-The bot can’t handle this, but that’s ok.
+The bot can’t handle this, but that’s okay.

     moviebot> Please tell me about one movie at a time.
 Go ahead.
     I didn't like "The Notebook".